 Applicants seeking admission to a masters degree program must hold a bachelors degree from a regionally-accredited US college or university or a degree comparable to a US bachelor's degree from an accredited international institution.

-Applicants must submit an original or certified transcript -- and certified English translation -- from each school previously attended.
-Examination scores and mark sheets may be submitted if institutions attended do not maintain transcripts.
+Applicants must submit official transcripts -- and certified English translations -- from each school previously attended.
+Examination scores and mark sheets may be submitted if the institutions attended do not maintain transcripts.

 English Language Proficiency